-8. Use the wheel lift extension to adjust the distance between the truck and the towed vehicle.
-Check that there is enough room between the towed vehicle and the truck for turning, as indicated in Figure 45.
+- 7. Raise the vehicle high enough so that it does not touch the ground during transport.
+Verify that the tail end of the towed vehicle does not drag on the ground. - 8.
+Use the wheel lift extension to adjust the distance between the truck and the towed vehicle.
+Check that there is enough room between the towed vehicle and the truck for turning, as indicated in the figure below.